-Method Description Blended Learning The delivery of learning opportunities using a range of methods such as attendance at lectures in University, flexible and distributed learning including VLE s, self-directed study etc.
+Method Description Blended Learning The delivery of learning opportunities using a range of methods such as attendance at lectures in University, flexible and distributed learning including VLEs, self-directed study etc. Critical Reflection Students engage in critical reflective practice and activities to highlight areas of academic, personal and professional strength and weakness.

-r Case Study A group of people, or an individual, engaged in study or work, based on a 'real-life' situation in a practical field.
 Experimental Students are engaged in practice, practical, or applied Learning Activities experiences and coaching.
 Field Trip/Offsite Students engage with an off-site visit and experiences through Visits field work.
-Formal Certificated coaching / activity leadership education.
-Coach/Leader Education Group Discussions A focus group work together to discuss opinions and gauge • their responses to specific stimuli.
-These can take place internally and externally with local industry experts.
-Guest Speakers Using specialists from the sports sectors to present ' information to students.
+Formal Contificate discontinuo / paticitude develor education Coach/Leader Certificated coaching / activity leadership education.
+Education A feet a grant would be gothern to discuss a giving and govern Group Discussions A focus group work together to discuss opinions and gauge their responses to specific stimuli.
+These can take place Cuest Speakers internally and externally with local industry experts.
+Guest Speakers Using specialists from the sports sectors to present information to students.
 Typically refers to when a guest speaker explains or shows some content to a specific learning audience.
 Independent Study Activities where an individual learner conducts research or carries out a learning activity on their own.
-Students work independently drawing upon resources provided by the teaching staff such as reading lists and virtual learning environment materials.
+Students work independently drawing upon resources provided by the teaching staff such as reading lists and the virtual learning environment materials.
 A virtual forum on the virtual learning environment, accessible to all students and the tutors, will be used to stimulate discussion and debate outside of scheduled teaching time.
-Industry Simulation Industry simulation may be employed if real-world projects are industry Simulation curtailed due to un-foreseen circumstances that may prohibit direct industry contact.
+Industry Simulation Industry simulation may be employed if real-world projects are curtailed due to un-foreseen circumstances that may prohibit direct industry contact.
 Simulation may include internal industry projects for the university.
-Lectures Subject introduced and delivered by the lecturer in a specific Lectures time which transmits information.
-Practical Students engage in practical physical activities as both coach Fractical and participant.
-Practical Sessions Student activity e.g. learning a skill or group work.
-This can also Fractical Sessions project delivery in the local community or with local sports organisations.
-Seminar A larger group of people (e.g. 12-20) following up something Seminal that has already been introduced on the course.
+Lectures Subject introduced and delivered by the lecturer in a specific time which transmits information.
+Practical Students engage in practical physical activities as both coach and participant.
+Practical Student activity e.g. learning a skill or group work.
+This can also Sessions/Projects project delivery in the local community or with local sports organisations.
+Seminar A larger group of people (e.g. 12-20) following up something that has already been introduced on the course.
 Often involves relevant reading followed by discussion/group tasks.
-Student Event Students engage in the planning, delivery and evaluation of real-life sports events working collaboratively together and Management with sports industry professionals.
+Student Event Students engage in the planning, delivery and evaluation of Management real-life sports events working collaboratively together and with sports industry professionals.
 Student Practice Students practice their applied coaching skills with peers.
-This Student Fractice practice is then extended to work with external clients.
-Tutorials · 1 01011015 One-to-one teaching usually for counselling purposes based on the learners' work.
-Virtual Laarning Virtual Learning A software system designed to support learning and personal Environment and professional development in an educational setting.
-A variety of innovative reusable and blended learning materials can be utilised through this medium.
-Students are supported through the Futures (Employability Team) and Digital Innovation Team (E-learning specialists).
-Work-Based Learning/Placement A work-based learning placement in a sports related organisation, where students engage with industry professionals in a professional sport development / coaching environment.
+This practice is then extended to work with external clients.
+Tutorials One-to-one teaching usually for counselling purposes based on the learners' work.
+Work-Based A work-based learning placement in a sports related Learning organisation, where students engage with industry professionals in a professional sport development / coaching environment.
 W-B Learning events take place within a working environment, enabling learners to develop and apply 'real' skills and practices within a sports industry operational setting.
 Workshops A group of people engaged in intensive study or work in a creative or practical field.